PremkumarG3/Image_Acqusition-_using_Web_Camera/README.md

 ## Result:
-Thus the image is accessed from webcamera and displayed using openCV.
+Thus the image is accessed from webcamera and displayed using openCV is executed successfully.